bogatinovskijasmin/bogatinovskijasmin/_posts/_2021-03-14-Clustering.md

 $$max \sum_{i}log\sum_{z^i}p(x^i, z^i;\theta)\frac{Q(z)}{Q(z)} = \sum_{i}log(E_{z^{i}}[\frac{p(x^i, z^i;\theta)}{Q(z)}]).$$

-On the last equation we use the Jensens inequality of the form:
+On the last equation we use the Jensen's inequality of the form:
 $f(E(x)) \geq E[f(x)]$.
 This allows us to plug in the log function into the expectation: